 Advanced topics courses vary in content and are not offered on a regular basis.
 For details, check the departmental course descriptions published each semester.
 The course may be repeated for credit with a change in content.

-Prerequisite: ENGL 200 or ENGL 201.
+Prerequisite: ENGL 200 or ENGL 200W, or ENGL 201.

 Offered: As needed.